Coffee A-Z Glossary

 Cappuccino

 What else could we have for C in our coffee dictionary other than cappuccino?
 It’s one of the most popular coffee types in the world after all!
-Originating in Italy, this delicious beverage contains equal parts of espresso, steamed milk and milk froth and is usually served with a dusting of chocolate powder on top.
+Originating in Italy, this delicious beverage contains equal parts espresso, steamed milk and milk froth and is usually served with a dusting of chocolate powder on top.

 Decaf